farzher/jQuery-Selector-Cache/README.md

  - `$$.clear('div')` Invalidates the cache.
 The next time you call `$$('div')` It will return fresh results.
  - `$$.fresh('div')` Shortcut for doing `$$.clear('div')` `$$('div')`

- In all cases, context is an optional 2nd argument, just like in jQuery.